Small to medium businesses are receiving support as they reopen their doors and adjust to physical distancing requirements.

 The government will also provide a one-off payment of up to $5,000 to taxi operators who lease their taxi plates from private owners.
 This is in line with support already being provided to taxi operators who lease government issued plates in the Territory.

-The government will waive fees for 12 months from 1 April 2020 for businesses that require an infection control licence such as beauty therapists, nail salons, tattoo parlours and dentists.
+The government has waived fees for 12 months from 1 April 2020 for businesses that require an infection control licence such as beauty therapists, nail salons, tattoo parlours and dentists.

 You do not need to contact Health Protection Services, this will automatically happen as part of the normal licencing process.